TriplyDB/Documentation/blog/2019-11-new-features/index.md

 ## Metadata for all!

 Metadata is where Linked Data shines.
 Unfortunately, many Linked Data products make it difficult to enter and maintain up-to-date metadata information.
 TriplyDB now automatically generates metadata for every entity that is stored in the database.
 See Figure 1 for an example.
-Besides automatically generated metadata, TriplyDB also offers an easy-to-use web UI where users can specify additional metadata at the dataset, user, organization, and data catalog level.
+Besides automatically generated metadata, TriplyDB also offers an easy-to-use web interface where users can specify additional metadata at the dataset, user, organization, and data catalog level.

 ![Figure 1 ― Example of a social media widget for sharing a TriplyDB URL.](social-share.png)